in28minutes/in28minutes.github.io/_posts/2017-12-25-spring-boot-rest-service-with-jpa-top20.md

 - [Learn Kubernetes in 10 Steps](https://links.in28minutes.com/in28minutes-10steps-k8s){:target="_blank"}
 - [Learn AWS in 10 Steps](https://links.in28minutes.com/in28minutes-10steps-aws-beanstalk){:target="_blank"}

 ## Resources Overview

-In this guide, we will create a Student Resource exposing three services using proper URIs and HTTP methods:
+In this guide, we will create a student resource exposing three services using proper URIs and HTTP methods:
-- Retrieve all Students - @GetMapping("/students")
+- Retrieve all students: `@GetMapping("/students")`
-- Get details of specific student - @GetMapping("/students/{id}")
+- Get details of a specific student: `@GetMapping("/students/{id}")`
-- Delete a student - @DeleteMapping("/students/{id}")
+- Delete a student: `@DeleteMapping("/students/{id}")`
-- Create a new student - @PostMapping("/students")
+- Create a new student: `@PostMapping("/students")`
-- Update student details - @PutMapping("/students/{id}")
+- Update student details with `@PutMapping("/students/{id}")`

 ## Project Code Structure

-Following screenshot shows the structure of the project we will create.
+The following screenshot shows the structure of the project we will create.
 ![Image](/images/CRUDServiceWithHibernate.png "CRUDServiceWithHibernate")

-A few details:
+A few details
-- SpringBoot2RestServiceApplication.java - The Spring Boot Application class generated with Spring Initializer.
-This class acts as the launching point for application.
+- `SpringBoot2RestServiceApplication.java` - The Spring Boot Application class that Spring Initializer generates.This class acts as the launching point for applications.
-- `pom.xml` - Contains all the dependencies needed to build this project.
+- `pom.xml`-Contains all the dependencies needed to build this project.
 We will use Spring Boot Starter AOP.
 - `Student.java` - Student JPA Entity
-- StudentRepository.java - Student JPA Repository.
-This is created using Spring Data JpaRepository.
+- `StudentRepository.java`-Student JPA Repository This was created using Spring Data JpaRepository.
-- StudentResource.java - Spring Rest Controller exposing all services on the student resource.
+- `StudentResource.java`-Spring Rest Controller exposing all services on the student resource.
-- data.sql - Initial data for the student table.
+- `data.sql`: initial data for the student table.
 Spring Boot would execute this script after the tables are created from the entities.

-## Tools you will need
+## You will require the following tools:
 - Maven 3.0+ is your build tool
 - Your favorite IDE.
 We use Eclipse.
-- JDK 1.8+
+- JDK 17

-## Complete Maven Project With Code Examples
+## A Complete Maven Project With Code Examples
 > Our Github repository has all the code examples - https://github.com/in28minutes/spring-boot-examples/tree/master/spring-boot-2-rest-service-basic

 ## Types of Web Services

-Not really types but a broad classification
+Not exactly types, but rather a broad classification
 - SOAP
 - REST